-Houston, TX (Sports Network) - Not only are the Clippers the best team in Los Angeles, Chris Paul and Blake Griffin showcased in front of the world why they could be the best in the entire league.
+Houston, TX (Sports Network) - Not only are the Clippers the best team in Los Angeles, Chris Paul and Blake Griffin showcased in front of a national stage why they could be the best in the entire league.

 Paul tallied 20 points and 15 assists, many of which went to Griffin for a plethora of highlight-reel dunks, in the West's 143-138 win over the East in the 62nd edition of the NBA All-Star Game.

 Paul, who became the first Clipper to win the game's MVP, became the third player in All-Star Game history to record at least 20 points and 15 assists in the contest.
 Isiah Thomas did it in 1984, while Magic Johnson accomplished the feat in 1985.

 Griffin finished with 19 points on nine field goals -- all dunks --, for the West, which won its third straight All-Star Game and fourth in the past five seasons.

 Michael Jordan's comments earlier in the week, in which he stated that he'd take Kobe Bryant over LeBron James, fueled a mini one-on-one battle down the stretch between the superstars.

 Bryant got the better of the matchup as he blocked James twice, once on a pull-up jumper at the top of the key and the other on James' driving layup along the left baseline.

 Kevin Durant picked up right where he left off in Los Angeles and Orlando, tallying 30 points and becoming the first player to net at least 30 in three consecutive years.

 Carmelo Anthony led the East with 26 points and 12 rebounds, while James ended with 19 points, but on just 7-of-18 shooting, after becoming the first player in NBA history to score at least 30 points on 60-plus percent shooting in six straight tilts.